Skip to content

 What does Sapa Inca mean?

-Sapa Inca roughly means supreme Inca.
-This is what the most important ruler of the Inca Empire was called.
+Sapa Inca roughly means "supreme Inca."
+This was the title for the most important ruler of the Inca Empire.

 Where did the Inca rulers live?